okansungur/drafts/read1.md

 An effective Resource allocation supports standard Quality of Service (QoS), cost minimization, energy consumption reduction, increase resource utilization and moreover, it guaranteed the Service level agreement between the Cloud-based IoT system application providers and costumers where user’s requirements should be matched in an effective way.
 A lot of research work has been done by the industries and academic researchers, but many challenges and issues related to IoT resource allocation are up till now untouched.

+##### IOT Jamming Attacks
+A jamming attack is the transmission of radio signals that disrupt communications by decreasing the Signal-to-Inference-plus-Noise ratio (SINR) (Berg, 2008)
+As these devices are unsupervised the network is liable for different kinds of attacks.
+Reactive jammer attack is one such attack where the adversary introduces the attack on sensing any packets in the channel.
+In this scenario, the source will not be successfully transmitting all its packets to the desired destination.Path-based Dos attacks, single-channel jamming and multi-channel jamming attacks are some other attacks that should be considered.(Sampath et al. (2007),In Hamieh and Ben-Othman (2009),Deng et al. (2005).